College Factual by our College Data Analytics Team

 $24,180 Median Starting Salary

-There were about 134 visual & performing arts students who graduated with this degree at Rider in the most recent data year.
-After graduation, visual & performing arts degree recipients typically make an average of $24,180 in their early careers.
+There were approximately 119 visual & performing arts students who graduated with this degree at Rider in the most recent year we have data available.
+Soon after graduating, visual & performing arts degree recipients typically make around $24,180 at the beginning of their careers.

 More information about a degree in visual & performing arts from Rider University